 Some families have caught on to the fact that the Carpe Diem-Revels Sing is a perfect platform for the celebration of special occasions -- like birthdays, anniversaries -- or just a great excuse to gather together a bunch of friends with whom we never find time enough to get together and enjoy a shared experience.
-Carpe Diem Arts (with some help from our regular attendees and occasional birthday celebrants) provides the entertainment and refreshments.

 Carpe Diem Arts & Washington Revels

 Celebrating the Seasons, Heritage Months, and Birthdays on the 21st of every month!

 Carpe Diem-Revels Family Community Sing is an opportunity for singers of all ages and backgrounds to participate in the experience of singing together in harmony, celebrating diverse cultures and traditions of song.

 Time: Held the 21st of every month

 - 6:30 pm – Songs, Rounds and Music-Making for All Ages, followed by refreshments, social time and celebration of birthdays each month